kgish/ember-hal-client/README.md

     {products: [{attributes},{...}]

-This is achieved by extending the product serializer and redefining the `normalizePayload` hook like this:
+This is achieved by extending the default `ProductSerializer` and redefining the `normalizePayload` hook like this:

     App.ProductSerializer = DS.RESTSerializer.extend({